EU Environment Academy

 Module 1: Defining the EU acquis and the EU legal and institutional framework

-This first module will provide the participants with a comprehensive overview of the functioning of the EU, both from the perspective of the institutional framework and the legal architecture of the EU.
+This first module will provide the participants with a comprehensive overview of the functioning of the EU, both from the perspective of the institutional framework and from the legal architecture of the EU.
 The institutional aspect will aim at clearly presenting the different institutions, bodies and agencies of the EU and specifying their roles, as well as their interaction with the authorities of Member States and consequently also the authorities of a candidate country.
-The legal perspective will focus on explaining the EU norms and acts, namely: primary law (treaties), secondary law (legislative acts and acts of executive nature) and to a certain extent non-binding acts (communications, conclusions, resolutions, reports, etc.).
+The legal perspective will focus on explaining the EU norms and acts, namely: primary law (Treaties), secondary law (legislative acts and acts of executive nature) and to a certain extent non-binding acts (communications, conclusions, resolutions, reports, etc.).
 Fundamental principles such as primacy and direct effect of EU law will also be covered.
+Finally, module one will be comprised of online lectures, but also practical case-studies in groups and self-studies, assignments, and exercises.
+Module 1 will run between early April until late May 2023.

 Module 2: Understanding the Accession process

-Building on the first module, the second module will cover the EU enlargement policy and methodology, the approximation strategy and the accession negotiations.
+Building on the first module, the second module will cover the EU enlargement policy and new methodology, the approximation strategy, and the accession negotiations.
 Special attention will be given to the screening process, as well as the structure and process of the accession negotiations.
 This module aims at strengthening of the ability of national civil servants and other public employees to prepare for and participate in the accession negotiations.
+Module 2 will run between early June to the third week of July 2023.

 The European Institute of Public Administration (EIPA) is a highly accredited educational institution, specialized in EU legislation and EU approximation matters.
 As one of the longest-standing experts in EU public affairs, they have 40 years of experience in training public administration officials in Member States, countries applying for EU membership, the European Commission, and other EU institutions.